2025 Volkswagen ID. Buzz: EPA Range, Price & Specifications

 Among premium Minivans, the 2025 Volkswagen ID.
-Buzz grades at for fuel cost.
+Buzz lands in the middle of its segment.
 NHTSA has 2 recall campaigns on file for this vehicle.

 - Starting MSRP